Coding920/Progress_bar/README.md

-# Loading progress bar made for easy intergration into your command line project!
+# Loading progress bar
+## Made for easy intergration into your python command line project!

 ### Usage